 Milk futures, cash dairy mostly lower

-Milk futures on the Chicago Mercantile Exchange closed mostly lower Thursday following negative movement in the cash market.
+Milk futures on the Chicago Mercantile Exchange slid again Thursday promoted by continually declining cash trade.

 Your email address will not be published.